Malmsbury: History

+The Malmsbury Football Club was established in 1874 and they won the Kyneton District Football Association premiership in 1894,1905 and in 1920.
+Malmsbury FC played in Midland Football League in 1931 and 1932.
+Malmsbury FC were runners up in 1934 and later won the 1952 Castlemaine District Football Association premiership.
+Malmsbury joined the Daylesford Football League in 1953 and played Korweinguboora in a tied grand final and won the grand final replay in 1953 and won another flag in 1954.

 The Town Today

 The Malmsbury area is known for its deposits of bluestone, used in the construction of notable buildings both locally and throughout the state.
 The town also houses the Malmsbury Youth Justice Centre, a custodial centre for young adult males aged 18–21 deemed too vulnerable for adult prison.
 On 25 January 2017, there was a riot at the Youth Justice Centre which involved 30 inmates, 15 of these inmates escaped the premises.
 8 of these escapees were arrested shortly after however, the other 7 fled the area in stolen cars.
 Witnesses reported vehicles travelling at high speed through the Castlemaine area and footage was recorded of offenders stealing petrol from a service station.